On the Bauer-Furuta and Seiberg-Witten invariants of families of $4$-manifolds

 There is an obvious notion of an oriented microbundle.
 We can define the {\em oriented frame bundle} $\mathcal{F}^+(\xi)$ of an oriented $n$-microbundle $\xi$, which is a principal $STop(n)$-bundle where $STop(n)$ is the subgroup of $Top(n)$ preserving the orientation of $\mathbb{R}^n$.

-It is known that the natural inclusion $SO(n) \to STop(n)$ induces an isomorphism of fundamental groups, and both groups are connected.
+It is known that the natural inclusion $SO(n) \to STop(n)$ induces an isomorphism of fundamental groups, and both groups are connected (for $n \neq 4$, this follows from \cite[V, \textsection 5]{ks}.
+For $n=4$, this follows from \cite[Theorem 8.7A]{fq} together with \cite[V , \textsection 5]{ks}).
 Hence there is a unique connected double covering $\phi : SpinTop(n) \to STop(n)$.
 A {\em spin structure} on an oriented $n$-microbundle $\xi$ is a double cover $\tilde{\mathcal{F}}^+(\xi) \to \mathcal{F}^+(\xi)$ whose restriction to each fibre is isomorphic to $\phi$ as covering spaces.
 If $\xi$ is represented by an oriented vector bundle $V$, this is equivalent to the usual notion of a spin structure on $V$.

 Let $X$ be a topological manifold.
 We define a {\em topological spin structure} on $X$ to be a spin structure on $\tau X$.

 Let $E \to B$ be a continuous locally trivial fibre bundle with fibres homeomorphic to $X$.
 We define the {\em vertical tangent microbundle} of $E$ to be the microbundle